Smutekj/simple-emscripten-renderer/README.md

-A 2D batch renderer using OpenGL ES 2 (and some features of ES 3) in order to make it possible to build into WebAssembly.
+A 2D batch renderer using OpenGL compatible with GLES 3 in order to make it possible to build into WebAssembly with [emscripten](https://emscripten.org/).

 **Features**